 Shipping And Receiving Inventory Specialist

-ESSENTIAL FUNCTIONS: - Duties may include, but are not limited to the following:
+EXAMPLES OF DUTIES: - Duties may include but are not limited to the following:

 - Process all incoming and outgoing freight and inspect the same for condition and completeness.